 What to wear

 You must cover your torso and legs.
 So no shorts.
 Running tights are good, or you could just wear old trousers.

-Some of the paths are quite muddy, so you will need trail shoes – or wellies if you are planning on walking round.
+Some of the paths may be muddy, so you may well want to wear trail shoes – or wellies if you are planning on walking round.

 What to bring

 A compass is really useful.
 We have a few we can lend out, and we will have some for sale for just £4.
 (Please bring the exact money.)

 What to do

 There is a toilet in the parking area if you need it.

 You will almost certainly be hiring an SI card (timing chip).
 Look out for a tent with a sign saying SI card hire – it’s on the way to the Start.
 If you have your own card, you can bypass the tent and go straight to the Start.

 Our hire cards have a strap, to attach the card to your finger.
 They also have a loop of cord.
 Put your wrist through this cord.
 It’s a safety device, in case you card slips off your finger.
 Lost cards will be charged at £65, and we really don’t want to have to charge you.